The Specificity Principle for Sports Training

 For example, basketball fitness training should include some distance work with intermittent speed and agility training.
 In contrast, golfers would require little distance work, but train for power and flexibility.

-Specificity and Sport Skill Learning
+The Specificity Principle and Sport Skill Learning

 Sport skills are unique to each sport.
 Competitive sports require athletes to command an arsenal of options for executing skills so that they can make split-second adjustments in a variety of competitive situations.